-Overflow from the Portal 2 LV50 sump will flow down ramp where it will be managed by the underground mine water management system.
-In the unlikly situation where flooding conditions would be observed downstream of Culvert 1, water in the Portal 2 LV50 sump requiring pumping will also be directed down ramp.
+Until temperatures are consistently above freezing flow from the Portal 2 LV50 sump will be pumped down ramp where it will be managed by the underground mine water management system.
+Once temperatures remain above freezing water will be pumped to surface and into Channel 7.